 That being said, unless you are adjusted to a ketogenic diet, or a fasting diet of some kind, your mind might appreciate some fuel before settling in for some meditation.
 Some low-GI carbs like oats, sweet potatoes, and leafy greens are some top brain foods to eat before meditation.

-For those who ARE following a low-carb/ketogenic diet (shop our keto-friendly line here), a snack or meal containing healthy, MCT-rich fats like coconut oil or avocado oil may help provide some additional ketones that your brain can use as an energy source.6
+For those who ARE following a low-carb/ketogenic diet, a snack or meal containing healthy, MCT-rich fats like coconut oil or avocado oil may help provide some additional ketones that your brain can use as an energy source.6

 What to Eat Before Meditation:

 - Oats: Oats and other low-GI carbs provide energy to the brain.